 We should try to make our greatest effort to protect healthy teeth structures in our daily practice.
 In this article we show a protocol of minimal preparation with sandblasting,

-The complain of patient – color alteration in the certain part of tooth.
+The complaint of patient – color alteration in the certain part of tooth.
 Clinical finding, occlusal cavitation permeable to the dental probe.

-Fig 2.- The first stage will be anaesthesia and field isolation.
+The first stage will be anesthesia and field isolation.

-Fig 4.- Preparation of injured tissues with Rondoflex 27 micron Al2O3.
+Preparation of injured tissues with Rondoflex 27 micron Al2O3 particles.

-Fig 6.- Air blocking with glycerin and light curing for 1 minute
+Air blocking with glycerin and light curing for 1 minute.

-Fig 9.- Final photo after gloss, polishing and rubber dam removal.
+Final photo after polishing, polishing and rubber dam removal.